zerynth/docs-v3/docs/gettingstarted/index.md

 Zerynth is a complete software-hardware platform, It simplifies the development of IoT products by offering modular industrial development boards, production-ready SoC modules and Easy-to-use Python enabled development enviornment.
 Zerynth hardware integrates seamlessly with Zerynth cloud, a powerful cloud service that monitors, manages and provisions devices, issues OTAs and procedure calls and visualize data with clear dashboards for the end-user.

-'''Picture of Zerynth as a platform.
+TODO: Picture of Zerynth as a platform.

 To get started, You need one of Zerynth development boards, check the boards and Buy them from our hardware page.